Frequently asked questions

 How will my personal data confidentiality be guaranteed?

-The information related to you which will be transmitted outside of the hospital, will not mention your name, date of birth or your address that would to identify you.
+The information related to you which will be used outside of the hospital, will not mention your name, date of birth or your contact details, or any information that would identify you.

 Can I withdraw from the study?

 Your participation in the research study is voluntary.
 You can choose to withdraw from the study at any time.
-There will be no penalty or loss of earnings if you decide to not continue participating in the study.
+There will be no penalty or loss of eligible expenses for the period covering your study participation, if you decide to not continue participating in the study.

 Contact for Further Information